 High quality libraries from low-input and challenging samples

-CleanPlex®‘s single-tube workflow minimizes sample loss to preserve genomic information in low-input and challenging samples, such as degraded FFPE DNA from tumor samples and cell-free DNA from liquid biopsies.
-High quality target enriched libraries can be generated from as little as 100 pg of DNA.
+CleanPlex®‘s streamlined workflow minimizes sample loss to preserve genomic information in low-input and challenging samples, such as degraded FFPE DNA from tumor samples and cell-free DNA from liquid biopsies.
+High quality target-enriched libraries can be generated from as little as 1 ng of DNA.

 High performance even with low input amounts.
-Libraries were prepared with the CleanPlex® OncoZoom Panel (601 amplicons) using varying amount of input DNA and sequenced on an Illumina platform.
-CleanPlex technology was able to produce libraries with >95% coverage uniformity (measured as % ³0.2X means coverage) using as little as 100 pg of input genomic DNA.
+Libraries were prepared with the CleanPlex OncoZoom Cancer Hotspot Panel (601 amplicons) using varying amount of input DNA and sequenced on an Illumina platform.
+CleanPlex technology was able to produce libraries with >95% coverage uniformity (measured as % covered by at least 0.2X mean coverage) using as little as 100 pg of input genomic DNA.

 Detect variants with high confidence

 High quality sequencing data with low error rate.
-A library was prepared with the CleanPlex® OncoZoom (610 amplicons) Panel using 10 ng of Horizon Discovery HD780 cfDNA reference standard and sequenced on an Illumina platform to an average read depth of 8,500.
+A library was prepared with the CleanPlex OncoZoom Cancer Hotspot Panel (610 amplicons) using 10 ng of Horizon Discovery HD780 cfDNA reference standard and sequenced on an Illumina platform to an average read depth of 8,500.
 A histogram of the frequency of random errors from sequencing shows that CleanPlex generated high quality data with the majority of random errors present at less than 0.2% frequency.
 This low level of background errors allows confident variant calling of mutations at 1% allele frequency.